juriad/advent2023/README.md

 - Scratch, Snap! - Cannot be run from a command line
 - FoxPro - not for Linux
 - ActionScript - Cannot be downloaded
-- Pure - requires different version of LLVM which fails to compile
 - Eta - too close to Haskell on JVM
 - Kit - discontinued, crucial parts of documentations are missing
 - Snowball - not really a programming language